 AI: We need to make sure and be clear that it is not a race-based politics, number one.
-Number two, the issue of governance.
+Number two, is the issue of governance.
 If an observer looks at the growth figures, they know what is lost to corruption.

 Q: If the opposition comes into power, Malaysia will be faced with an unprecedented situation of UMNO not being in government.
-How would others such as the judiciary, military and the monarchy react to this new political state of affairs?
+How would others such as the judiciary, military, and the monarchy react to this new political state of affairs?

 AI: This issue is probably relevant much earlier.
 In 1969, it was a race question.
 The opposition was seen to be an attack on the Malays.
 It is not necessarily right; I’m talking about perceptions here.
 By 2008, we [the opposition] controlled five states — this is not a concern anymore.
 We are talking about an UMNO-dominated government versus the opposition, which is also Malay-led, so you can’t use this race card.
-Also now that we have been in government at the state level for some years, our interactions with the military, the police, has been deeper, and also with the sultans.
+Also now that we have been in government at the state level for some years, our interactions with the military, and the police, have been deeper, and also with the sultans.

 Q: So you think Malaysia is ready to move further away from race-based politics that have dominated the political scene for so long?

 AI: If you look at the 2000 elections, it’s clearly a departure.
 It’s been quite clear since 2007.
-Some critics painted the picture that that if we do take over, it will be like a stooge to the Chinese.
+Some critics painted the picture that if we do take over, it will be like a stooge to the Chinese.
 It has been used by Mahathir [the former prime minister] against me and it was used by Najib against me.
-He had publicly said that I will be a stooge of the Chinese, particularly the DAP (Democratic Action Party).
+He had publicly said that I would be a stooge of the Chinese, particularly the DAP (Democratic Action Party).
 My style has never been to be apologetic.
 Why can’t I be used by the Chinese and the Malays and the Indians, for the good of this country?
 Instead of just denying, “No, I will not.”
 Although this has been a major campaign in rural areas about the insecurity of the Malays, I think it’s over.
-People finally want to know about the future, their welfare.
+People finally want to know about the future and their welfare.
 You go to the Penang Malays, it’s not whether a Chinese is chief minister, it is about their housing, about access to credit, which are their concerns.
 So we’ll have to address these issues.

-Q: What are the challenges for Malaysia as it modernises while remaining faithful to its religious and cultural heritage?
+Q: What are the challenges for Malaysia as it modernizes while remaining faithful to its religious and cultural heritage?
 Do you see a balance that could be struck or will it always be a source of tension?

 AI: We have been able to navigate this successfully, maintaining our posture as a tolerant, moderate, Muslim society.
 The so-called contentious religious issues were not raised by religious scholars but were purely a political ploy.
-After all, this race card, religion card are all inculcating a climate of fear.
+After all, this race card, and religion card are all inculcating a climate of fear.
 What they want to hear is what you have to offer in terms of concrete policies.
 If and when we do take over, then the constitutional guarantees and framework will be made on the issues of language and religion, which I think is clearly acceptable to Muslims and non-Muslims in this country.
 But, having said that, I wouldn’t want to discredit the fact that it would still continue.
 Look at the UMNO media; it’s a daily dosage of Christians versus Malays, so they may attempt to send this message through their incessant propaganda efforts to the rural heartlands.

 AI: I’m just plain crazy!